GlHenrique/my-instants-discord-bot-nodejs/DEPLOY.md

 4. Create a **New Access Token** (don't use your password directly)
 5. Note the created token

+**Note**: The workflow automatically handles login to Docker Hub on the AWS machine when pulling private images.
+If your image is set to private, make sure the `DOCKER_USERNAME` and `DOCKER_PASSWORD` secrets are correctly configured.

 ## Step 2: Configure GitHub Secrets

 1. Go to your repository on GitHub